Torino FC

-Torino Football Club (/it/), colloquially referred to as Toro, is an Italian professional football club based in Turin, Piedmont that currently plays in the Serie A, the highest football league of Italy.
+Torino Football Club (/it/), colloquially referred to as Toro, is a professional football club based in Turin, Piedmont, Italy, that plays in Serie A, the top tier of the Italian football league system.
 Founded in 1906 as Foot-Ball Club Torino, they are historically among the most successful clubs in the nation with seven league titles, many of which coming from the Grande Torino era in the 1940s.
 Their most recent Serie A title was won in 1976.
 Torino have won the Coppa Italia five times, and have won one international, now-defunct tournament—the Mitropa Cup—in 1991.

 Torino plays all of its home games at the Stadio Olimpico Grande Torino (also known as the Stadio Comunale "Vittorio Pozzo" until 2006).
 The club's traditional colour is maroon, and its symbol is a rampant bull, the traditional symbol of the city of Turin, from which the club's nickname Il Toro (The Bull) is derived.
 Torino have a local rivalry with Juventus and the two sides contest the Derby della Mole.